Sall Family Foundation supports transformative change at the nexus between the environment, public health, and community resiliency.

 As an illustration of our support for global public health, SFF has funded what is currently known as CARE’s “Collective Impact for Nutrition” programming for the past 17 years in Bangladesh, Benin, Democratic Republic of the Congo, Ethiopia, Indonesia, Kenya, Nicaragua, Peru, Sierra Leone, and Zambia.
 In Bangladesh, the program started as a breastfeeding in emergencies program, where local teams and civil social organizations developed and refined training and communication materials to find the most effective ways to promote behavior change among community and clinic-based health staff who were already overloaded meeting critical needs in an emergency context.
 Guided by SFF’s spirit of experimentation and continuous improvement, the program learned from what went well, and what didn’t, and after four years conducted rigorous research into project impacts.
 Having found the project was delivering big improvements in behaviors like increased breastfeeding but with no reductions in stunting, the team completed further assessment and analysis.
 With a commitment to deeply listening to program participants and repurposing for more impact, the programming became multisectoral, spanning WaSH and agriculture, and has scaled delivery through national governments.
 In 2018, the project signed an agreement to support the Bangladesh National Nutrition Council to roll out a nationwide multi-sector approach to nutrition based on the developed model.
 With this partnership, 160 million people are being reached and living healthier lives.

 In the area of poverty reduction, we invest in organizations that are helping people to navigate crises, sustain economic security and ultimately regain control of their own futures.
-For example, CARE consulted more than 125 specialists from 45 countries, to understand if – and if so – how Village Savings and Loan Associations (VSLAs) can help deliver short-term cash and voucher assistance to help those living in emergency settings.
-Those focusing on this found that working within community organizations can empower refugees and displaced people by allowing them to: access savings without having national ID and proof of residence; increase the role of women in responding to emergencies and help to ensure their specific needs are prioritized; and foster collective action and solidarity through their reach into communities.
-There is a growing demand from within communities to use VSLA and cash transfer programs.
-These findings form the basis of a series of pilots in Ethiopia, Nigeria and Yemen which will be run during 2021 and will help to test and further refine our work in this area.
+For example, CARE consulted more than 125 specialists from 45 countries, to understand if and how Village Savings and Loan Associations (VSLAs) could help communities impacted by a crisis to respond and recover.
+They found that working within community organizations and combining VSLAs with cash transfers can empower refugees and displaced people by allowing them to: access savings without having national ID and proof of residence; increase the influence of women in responding to emergencies, helping ensure their specific needs are prioritized; foster collective action, solidarity and community engagement; and place decision making control directly in the hands of affected communities.
+There is a growing demand from within communities to form VSLAs and combine them with cash transfer programs.
+These findings form the basis of a series of pilots in Ethiopia, Nigeria, Jordan and Yemen that will have a direct impact while helping to refine programming in this area.

 Over the last few decades, we have learned alongside a range of value-creating organizations of all sizes, including particularly close collaborations with: